jhu-arch/arch-tutorial/Shorts.rst

 * **--mail-type** and **--mail-user:** Email notification settings.

 .. note::
-  Please avoid to use --ntasks on Rockfish no need to set --mem.
+  Please avoid to use --ntasks on Rockfish also, no need to set --mem.
 That will be set automatically as you set number of cores, 4 GB per core.

 After the ``#SBATCH`` directives, you can load any necessary modules or execute your job's commands.
 In the example, it's assumed that you will run a Python script named ``my_script.py``.
 You can replace this with your specific job commands.